jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Deceased/Gunner Ironford.md

 ### Relation to The Remnants
 - Failed to follow instructions from two members of The Savage Seven relating to two members of The Remnants
-- Has a strong dislike of Cassius and has threatened the [[Zariah and Anelia Manath|Manath]] family if he keeps causing trouble.
+- Has a strong dislike of Cassius and has threatened the [[Zorrai and Anilia Manath|Manath]] family if he keeps causing trouble.

 ## Known Stats
 High charisma saving throw (+14)